Aaron-Bryan/Typing_Speed_Test/README.md

-Typing speed test made with python.
+To use the program you would need to have python and pygame installed and run it.

-To use the program you would need to have pygame installed and run it.
 To install pygame simply input (pip install pygame) on your terminal